fluxcd/flux2/rfcs/0004-multi-tenancy/README.md

 make use of it without any manual actions.
 For clusters created by other means than Cluster API, the platform team has to create the `kubeConfig` secrets to allow Flux access to the remote clusters.

-As of Flux v0.23.0, we don't provide any guidance for cluster admins on how to generate the `kubeConfig` secrets.
+As of Flux v0.24 (Nov 2021), we don't provide any guidance for cluster admins on how to generate the `kubeConfig` secrets.

 ## Implementation History